 - In some irreversible dementias, the brain damage stays at the same level.
 This is called a plateau.
 Or the damage gets worse in steps.
 It stays at the same level for some time, then gets worse over a short period of time, and stays at this new level for some time.
 This is called step-wise progression of dementia.

 - Medicines for irreversible dementias try to reduce the symptoms.
 They cannot change the underlying disease.
 They cannot repair the damage already done.
-They do not slow down the progress of the disease.
+The symptom relief may improve the person’s quality of life, especially in early stages, for some patients.
+But medicines do not slow down the progress of the disease.
+There are no “disease-modifying” medicines approved for use in India so far.
 Researchers are trying to find better medicines.

 - Dementia symptoms get worse when the brain gets more damaged because the disease has progressed.
 Existing symptoms get worse.
 More symptoms may also appear.
 Which symptoms are seen, and how they get worse, depends on which disease is causing dementia.